wwpass/passhub-docs/docs/50-browser-extension.md

 As opposed to the Chrome extension, the Firefox extension can only work with only one predefined PassHub server.
 To use the extension with your own PassHub instance, do the following:

-- right-click on the extension icon and select the 'Manage Extension' item
+- Right-click on the extension icon and select the 'Manage Extension' item.

 ![Manage extension](/img/manage-extension.png)

-- select the 'Options' tab, enter the URL (or just a hostname) of the server and click the 'Change' button
+- Select the 'Options' tab, enter the URL (or just a hostname) of the server and click the 'Change' button.

 ![Manage extension](/img/extension-dialog.png)